AWS BYOS

 Recommended EC2 Instances

-On-demand prices shown.
-Savings Plans and Reserved Instances reduce costs significantly.
+Savings Plans and Reserved Instances can reduce costs significantly.
+Check AWS for current rates.

 t3.micro